US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

 1. To start, you'll need access to an Azure Subscription:

    - If you don't have one, [Sign Up for an Azure account](https://azure.microsoft.com/en-us/free/).
-   - If you already have an Azure account, make sure you have at least `Contributor` access ([instructions](https://docs.microsoft.com/en-us/azure/role-based-access-control/check-access)) for a resource group in which you'll provision Azure resources.
+   - If you already have an Azure account, make sure you have at least [Contributor access instructions](https://docs.microsoft.com/azure/role-based-access-control/check-access)) for the resource group in which you'll provision Azure resources.

 > [!IMPORTANT]
-> Your IT organization may provide you access to an Azure resource group only, not the entire subscription.
-If that's the case, take note of that resource group name and make sure you have `Contributor` access to it, using the instructions linked
+> Your IT organization may provide you access to an Azure resource group, but not the entire subscription.
+If that's the case, take note of that resource group name and make sure you have `Contributor` access to it, using the instructions mentioned above.

 1. Install all the pre-requisites listed below and make sure they're working fine